nadia-mm/shop/README.md

 ```

-For e2e testing, you can run cypress:
+For e2e testing, you can run cypress after running the app:

 ```bash
 npx cypress open